boostorg/boost-ci/README.md

 ## Topic Branch Support ##

-The configuration for Travis CI and Appveyor allow for automated branch builds on branch pushes matching these names:
+The configuration for Travis CI, Github Actions, Azure Pipelines and Appveyor allow for automated branch builds on branch pushes matching these names:

 - master
 - develop